kushsharma1001/JavaLambdaExpressions/README.md

                     }
                   }

-Now, use like this: printConditionally(people, p-> p.getFirstName.equals("Rahul")); //Assume a person class with firstName and lastName instance variables.
+Use like: printConditionally(people, p-> p.getFirstName.equals("Rahul")); //Assume a person class with firstName and lastName instance variables.

-interface #Supplier{ //Supplier is functional interface with one method only which doesnt take arguments and returns a object of type T.
+//Supplier is functional interface with one method only which doesnt take arguments and returns a object of type T. interface #Supplier{
 T get();
 }

-function{ //takes in type T and returns another type R.
+//takes in type T and returns another type R. function{
  R apply(T);
 }